Skip to Main Content

 I want to take graduate-level classes, do I need to apply first or can I register right away?

-Interested students must first apply and be admitted to a graduate degree program, graduate certificate program or apply as a non-degree seeking (CGS) student.
+Interested students must first apply and be admitted to a graduate degree program, graduate certificate program or apply as a non-degree/non-certificate seeking (CGS) student.

 I am applying to two graduate programs.
 Do I need to submit 2 different applications?

-Yes, you must fill out an application for each degree program and pay the application fee for both.
+Yes, you must submit a complete application for each degree program and pay the application fee for both.

 What is the fee for applying?

 A non-refundable application fee is required for each graduate application.
 When applying to a graduate degree program, the fee is $50.
-For students interested in pursuing a graduate certificate or non-degree-seeking applicants, the fee is $20.
+For students interested in pursuing a graduate certificate, the fee is $20.
+Applicants applying as a non-degree/non-certificate student do not have an application fee.

 Are there any application fee waivers?